andrejkozlov/BlobStorageBackup-FunctionApp/README.md

-# Blob Storage Backup using Function Apps
+# Blob Storage Backup using Azure Functions

-Demo project and benchmark of different approaches to backup blobs to another Blob Storage based on Function Apps trigger.
+Demo project and benchmark of different approaches to backup blobs to another [Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) based on [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/) trigger.

+## Description

+When new object is added to initial container Function App triggers function which copies the object to container in another storage account.

+There are two approches [Asynchronous approach](func_async.csx) and [Synchronous approach](func.csx)

+How it works:
+* Funtion app monitors container in the 1st storage account for new objects
+* When new object is added to container in the 1st storage account Function app code is triggered
+* Object is copied to target container in 2nd storage account

 ## Benchmark